 - Android devices — No native HEIC support

-| Format | File Size | Browser Support | Best For |
+| Format | File Size | Browser Support | Email Support | Best For |

-| HEIC (original) | Small | Apple only | iPhone storage only |
+| HEIC (original) | Very small | Apple only | Not supported | iPhone storage only |

-| JPG | Medium | Universal | Maximum compatibility |
+| JPG | Medium | Universal (100%) | Universal | Email, legacy systems, print |

-| WebP | Small | All modern browsers | Websites and apps |
+| WebP | Small (−25% vs JPG) | All modern (97%+) | Gmail/Apple Mail only | Websites, apps |

-| PNG | Large | Universal | When transparency needed |
+| PNG | Large | Universal | Universal | Transparency, logos |

 How to Convert HEIC to JPG Free — Step by Step

-Method 1: TinyPNG Now (Recommended)
+Method 1: TinyPNG Now (Recommended — No Upload)

 TinyPNG Now converts HEIC files entirely in your browser.
 No upload to any server, no account required, completely free with no limits.

-- Open tinypngnow.com on any device
+- Open tinypngnow.com on any device (Windows, Mac, Android, or iPhone)

 - In the Settings panel, select JPG or WebP as Output Format